kushagrasarathe/bnbchain-hackathon/README.md

 # How we built it
 As a team of two members, we collectively designed and developed PeerSCI from scratch, leveraging our diverse skill sets to bring the project to life.

-Kushagra Sarathe: Led the frontend development and design using Next.js, CSS, and JavaScript.
+**Kushagra Sarathe**: Led the frontend development and design using Next.js, CSS, and JavaScript.
-Dhruv Agarwal: Focused on smart contract development and enhancement, ensuring the integrity and functionality of the platform's frontend.
+**Dhruv Agarwal**: Focused on smart contract development and enhancement, ensuring the integrity and functionality of the platform's frontend.

 The frontend was developed using Next.js, CSS, and JavaScript, providing a responsive and user-friendly interface for seamless interaction with the platform.